U.S. Army names Fort Hood shooter, says had mental illness

 "She heard her husband's name on the news and she just lost it," Banks told Reuters.

-Another neighbour, Mahogoney Jones, 21, said the wife was in a state of panic.
+Another neighbor, Mahogoney Jones, 21, said the wife was in a state of panic.
 "She's calling and calling her husband because she feels something is wrong.
 She kept screaming 'No answer!
-No answer!'"
+No answer!'".

 Jones said she last saw Lopez when he came home for lunch on the day of the shooting.